BOJ may hold fire as softer yen, trade truce offer respite

 Some analysts say the key for the BOJ may be less about when to ease and more about making its framework sustainable, so that it can sustain its ultra-loose policy for the long period necessary to hit its inflation target.

+Jin Kenzaki, senior economist at Natwest Markets Securities Japan, predicts the BOJ could take a range of steps including tweaking its bond-buying operations so it can more effectively push down short-term rates - without causing an unwelcome fall in super-long yields that hurts investors.

-“The BOJ will be forced to cut its price forecasts and if so, it would make sense to take steps now to make its policy framework more sustainable,” said Jin Kenzaki, senior economist at Natwest Markets Securities Japan.
+“The BOJ will be forced to cut its price forecasts and if so, it would make sense to take steps now to make its policy framework more sustainable,” he said.